You can easily move or copy pictures from their current gallery to another gallery in PicDrop.

 - Watermark: To protect your pictures, you can activate the PicDrop watermark function.
 For this purpose, enter one or more desired watermarks in your account settings, for example with your logo.
 These can then be selected in the gallery settings.

 Please note: Activating and disabling watermarks for a gallery can take some time.
 Please be patient while the function is applied before making any other adjustments to the gallery settings.
 It is also important to know that we do not overwrite the watermarks on your original pictures since we will never change your files.
 Instead, we put the watermark over the thumbnails so they are protected from screenshots.
 Even though watermarks are enabled, the original files can be downloaded.
 Make sure to deselect download as a function in the gallery settings.

 Don’t forget to save!

 If you have set everything, you can save your settings by clicking on “Apply Changes“.
-To make sure that your customer gets exactly the settings you expect.
-Select “Client View” in the top right corner to see how your clients will see the gallery!
+To make sure that your clients gets exactly the settings you expect, select “Client View” in the top right corner to see how your clients will see the gallery!

 Your clients do not need an account or log in.